cs01/gdbgui/docs/INSTALLATION.md

 ## Recommended Installation Instructions
-gdbgui recommends using [pipx](https://github.com/pipxproject/pipx-app), a program to run Python CLI binaries in isolated environments.
+gdbgui recommends using [pipx](https://github.com/pipxproject/pipx), a program to run Python CLI binaries in isolated environments.
 You can install pipx like this:
 ```
-python3 -m pip install --user pipx-bootstrap
+python3 -m pip install --user pipx
-pipx-bootstrap
+pipx ensurepath
 ```

 Then install gdbgui with pipx: